Custom Fields

 Article Custom Fields

-To output the value of a custom field associated with a Joomla article, use this syntax:
+To display the value of a custom field in an article, use:

 {article.field.NAME}